An open economy that welcomes UK business

 You must have a certificate from the Department of Medicine, Supplies and Drugs (website in Spanish) before exporting pharmaceuticals, cosmetics, biochemical preparations and medical equipment, devices and materials.

-It can take up to a year to get the certificate.
+It can take up to one month to get the certificate.

 The Environmental Health Department (website in Spanish) regulates imports of toys, food products, alcoholic beverages and insecticides.